 Auto Product Liability Issues

-The issue of fires is certainly serious.
-Vehicle fires can result not just in property damage, but also serious and life-threatening injuries such as burns and smoke inhalation.
-It is deeply concerning that there is no solution or repair in sight yet for these vehicles other than to have vehicle owners park the car outside or use it in a limited manner.
+The issue of fires is undoubtedly serious.
+Vehicle fires can result in property damage and serious and life-threatening injuries such as burns and smoke inhalation.
+It deeply concerns that there is no solution or repair in sight yet for these vehicles other than to have vehicle owners park the car outside or use it in a limited manner.
 Understandably, several customers have also banded together to file a class-action lawsuit against General Motors.

-If you or a loved one has been injured as a result of these vehicle defects or if you are looking into filing a class-action lawsuit, please contact an experienced auto defects lawyer to obtain more information about pursuing your legal rights.
+If you or a loved one has been injured as a result of vehicle defects or if you are looking into filing a class-action lawsuit, don’t hesitate to get in touch with an experienced auto defects lawyer to obtain more information about pursuing your legal rights.